'I think I'm going to try being vegan.'

 - Develop your cooking skills, and try some recipes that look tasty as hell.

-- Check out some books, movies or podcasts on the subject of veganism.
+- Check out some books on the subject of veganism.

 - Take your B-12!